bhargavmungara/check-if-function-was-called/docs/rules/check-function-was-called.md

-# This helps you to check if the function defined was called or not (`check-function-was-called`)
+# This helps you to check if the function declared was called or not (`check-function-was-called`)

 Please describe the origin of the rule here.